AsesinoBlade/numidium-mods/DynamicMusic/readme.txt

-BookReaderMenu - Boolean, true if game is on BookReaderWindow IsPlayerSubmerged - Boolean, true if player is swimming or underwater BlackRestMenu - Boolean, true if game is on DaggerfallRestWindow and player did not select Loiter
+BookReaderMenu - Boolean, true if game is on BookReaderWindow IsPlayerSubmerged - Boolean, true if player is swimming or underwater BlackRestMenu - Boolean, true if game is on DaggerfallRestWindow and player did not select Loiter ChangeVolume - Boolean, true if paramater is between 0 and 100, sets volume to that value

 3c.
 Value Lookup
 -------------------------